KiiPlatform/ebisu/tio/cc3200-sample/README.md

 ### SSL Connection

-* This demo application use HTTP by default.
-If you want to use HTTPS, you need to set CONNECT\_SSL to 1 in ebisu\_cc3200.h and re-build.
+* This demo application use HTTP.
+Current CC3200 can not use HTTPS for Kii Cloud server, because supported cipher is old.